galikbence/genome_annotation/README.md

    ### GeneMark-ES

  New genomes can be analyzed by [GeneMark-ES](http://exon.gatech.edu/GeneMark/) applying un/supervised self-training which is an important feature of the algorithm.
-Alos, it can take external evidences (RNA or protein) mapped to genome.
+Also, it can take external evidences (RNA or protein) mapped to genome.
 So, we can use the previously prepared files (see Section 2.).
 We can run the `gmes_petap.pl` perl script to do the trainig and prediction steps in one.
 See the [documentation](https://wiki.gacrc.uga.edu/wiki/GeneMarkES-Teaching) for more information.

          gmes_petap.pl --soft_mask --ES --evidence hints.gff --cores <number of cores> --sequence genome_of_interest.fasta

   The ouput is a GTF file.
-However, the program can predicting incomplete genes but we are not interesed in these gene models.
-We can filter out using the `filter_genemark.R` scritp that you can find in the [repository](https://github.com/galikbence/genome_annotation/tree/master/scripts).
+However, the program can predict incomplete genes but we are not interesed in these gene models.
+We can filter out using the `filter_genemark.R` script that you can find in the [repository](https://github.com/galikbence/genome_annotation/tree/master/scripts).
 Next we should convert GTF into GFF using [gffread](https://github.com/gpertea/gffread).

   You should run GeneMark-ES only once!

    ### AUGUSTUS

 AUGUSTUS is a program that predicts genes in eukaryotic genomic sequences.
 It can be run on web server or run locally.
 It has 2 mandatory arguments.
 The query file and the species.
-CóYou can find more details about how to run the tool in the [manual](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).
+You can find more details about how to run the tool in the [manual](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).

 You can run AUGUSTUS several times using the basic gene model, the gene model of the closest related species and the gene model with hints that we prepared in Section 2.